loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 Take the following scenario as example:

-> A Picture model belongs to either an Author model or a Reader model
+> A Picture model belongs to either an Employee model or a Reader model

 A hasMany polymorphic relation means:

 - There are two properties created in model Picture, one serves as a discriminator, which states what model the picture belongs to, and the other one serves as a foreignKey, which is the id(or primaryKey) value of either the author or reader.

-- There are CRUD apis added to modelFrom(Author and Reader), by which you can create/modify/delete modelTo instance that belongsTo it.
+- There are CRUD apis added to modelFrom(Employee and Reader), by which you can create/modify/delete modelTo instance that belongsTo it.
 For example, `author.pictures.create()` creates a new picture belongsTo author.

 If you want to have the api which retrieves the model that a modelTo instance belongsTo, which in our case is `picture.imageable()`, make sure you also define the corresponding belongsTo relation described in the next section [BelongsTo polymorphic relations](#belongsto-polymorphic-relations)